 Each time the button labelled "simulate another n_add

-samples of size n" is clicked n_add
+samples of size n" is clicked n_add new samples are simulated

 and their sample maxima are added to the bottom histogram.